 If you only have one video port on your computer, you should know that you cannot use a splitter on a single SGVA, HDMI, or DVI port.
 If you try to use a splitter with any of these ports, the same image will appear on both screens.
-It will NOT expand your workspace across both displays.
+It will NOT expand your workspace across both displays and work independently.

 Assuming your computer has a USB port, the best solution would be to purchase a DisplayLink adapter.
 A DisplayLink adapter will allow you to connect and extend your display to another display by connecting it to the USB port.

 There is a multi-splitter for those of you with a single DisplayPort port.